EV Charger Breaker & Wire Sizing: The NEC 125% Rule

 A few things worth flagging in that table:

-• Wire size steps up with the breaker.
-A 50A breaker (40A charger) needs at least 8 AWG copper; a 60A breaker (48A charger) needs at least 6 AWG.
-On longer runs or where terminations are only 60°C-rated, some installs step up a gauge.
+- Wire size steps up with the breaker — and with the wiring method.
+In NM-B cable, a 50A breaker (40A charger) needs 6 AWG copper and a 60A breaker (48A charger) needs 4 AWG, because NEC 334.80 holds NM cable to the 60°C column.
+Run in conduit with 75°C terminations, those drop to 8 AWG and 6 AWG.
+Longer runs push it up again.
 This is exactly the kind of call an electrician makes on site.

 Picking your charger amps: 32A, 40A, or 48A